The Complete Yoga Flexibility Guide: Props, Tips & Beginner Routines

 Mat Care Tips

-• Wipe with mild soap after use.
+• Wipe down with mild soap after practice.

-• Air dry completely to prevent odors.
+• Let it air-dry completely to avoid odors.

 Extending Your Reach: Yoga Straps